 In recent years, the indications for direct resin-based composite restorations were continuously expanded due to improvements in the technology of composite materials and related adhesive systems, as well as an optimization of clinical treatment protocols in adhesive dentistry [1-14].
 Today, direct resin bonded composites are becoming first choice for many dental practitioners for the restoration of posterior defects, even extensive cavities in load-bearing areas are considered suitable for the direct adhesive technique [9, 12, 15-17].
-The maximum preservation of hard tooth tissues using direct composites as an alternative to indirect onlays and partial crowns is one of the major advantages and key elements when restoring severely damaged teeth with cuspal involvement [2, 9, 18-29].
-The replacement of single cusps with direct composite restorations is meanwhile an accepted treatment method and scientifically proven [30].
-However, when the replacement of several cusps is needed in very large defects, indirect restorations - requiring additional substance removal in many cases - are still the preferred option for most dentists [9, 17].
-Longevity studies on posterior composite restorations including cusp replacement show an acceptable performance and qualify this treatment option as an alternative to conventional indirect restorations in selected clinical cases [16, 31-34].

-To date, incremental layering is considered to be the gold standard for placing light-curing composite materials [35].
+To date, incremental layering is considered to be the gold standard for placing light-curing composite materials [18].
 Generally, conventional composites are placed in individual layers of maximum 2 mm thickness due to their particular polymerization properties and limited depth of cure.
-Each increment is polymerized separately for 10 to 40 s, depending on the light intensity of the curing device used, the shade and translucency level of the respective composite paste and the light initiator system of the composite material [36].
-Thicker layers of these conventional composites, however, do not polymerize properly and therefore produce poor mechanical and biological properties [37-39].
+Each increment is polymerized separately for 10 to 40 s, depending on the light intensity of the curing device used, the shade and translucency level of the respective composite paste and the type and concentration of the photoinitiator system of the composite material [19].
+Thicker layers of these conventional composites, however, do not polymerize properly and therefore produce poor mechanical and biological properties [20-22].

-Especially in the case of large-volume posterior cavities, the conventional incremental technique can be a very time-consuming and complicated, technology-sensitive procedure [30].
-That is why many dentists are looking for an alternative to this complex multi-layer placement technique, so that direct composites can be processed in less time and thus more economically and at the same time with greater product safety [40-43].
+Especially in the case of large-volume posterior cavities, the conventional incremental technique can be a very time-consuming and complicated, technology-sensitive procedure [23].
+That is why many dentists are looking for an alternative to this complex multi-layer placement technique, so that direct composites can be processed in less time and thus more economically and at the same time with greater product safety [24-27].
 The bulk-fill composites have been developed in recent years in response to this growing demand for more efficiency.
-Using a simplified application protocol these materials can be placed into cavities in increments of 4 to 5 mm thickness with short polymerization times of 10 to 20 s per increment when a high-intensity curing-light is engaged [36, 40, 44-47].
+Using a simplified application protocol these materials can be placed into cavities in increments of 4 to 5 mm thickness with short polymerization times of 10 to 20 s per increment when a high-intensity curing-light is engaged [19, 24, 28-31].

-Bulk-fill composites are usually offered in two versions that require completely different application technique:
+Bulk-fill composites are usually offered in two versions that require completely different application techniques:

-1. Low-viscosity, flowable bulk-fill composites, which flow well onto the cavity floor and the cavity walls and optimally wet the interior line and point angles of the preparations.
-These flowable bulk-fill composites must be protected on the occlusal surface by an additional capping layer (2 mm thickness) made of a regular hybrid composite which is qualified for load-bearing posterior restorations [30, 48, 49], since the flowable bulk-fill composites have a reduced filler content and contain comparatively large fillers in order to lower polymerization stress.
-As a result, however, they have poorer mechanical and aesthetic properties compared with conventional hybrid composites: for example a lower modulus of elasticity, a reduced wear resistance, an increased surface roughness and an inferior polishability [36, 50-54].
-In addition, the capping layer allows to create the functional contouring of occlusal anatomical structures, as this would be very difficult or even impossible to manage with a flowable composite material.

-2. Regular to high-viscosity, sculptable bulk-fill composites that can reach up to the occlusal surface and do not require an additional protective capping layer.
+- 1. Low-viscosity, flowable bulk-fill composites, which flow well onto the cavity floor and the cavity walls and optimally wet the interior line and point angles of the preparations.
+These flowable bulk-fill composites must be protected on the occlusal surface by an additional capping layer (2 mm thickness) made of a regular hybrid composite which is qualified for load-bearing posterior restorations [23, 32, 33], since the flowable bulk-fill composites have a reduced filler content and contain comparatively large fillers in order to lower polymerization stress.
+As a result, however, they have poorer mechanical and aesthetic properties compared with conventional hybrid composites: for example a lower modulus of elasticity, a reduced wear resistance, an increased surface roughness and an inferior polishability [19, 34-38].
+In addition, the capping layer allows to create the functional contouring of occlusal anatomical structures, as this would be very difficult or even impossible to manage with a flowable composite material. - 2.
+Regular to high-viscosity, sculptable bulk-fill composites that can reach up to the occlusal surface and do not require an additional protective capping layer.
 Thus, no additional composite material is required.